EmekaE/https-github.com-EmekaE-tab-repositories/README.md

 This is a project I did as part of my internship program at My IT Academy.
-This project reviewed Orion Enterprise to better understand its risk assessment strategies and its workability.
+This project reviewed various scenarios to help an organization meet its governance, risk, and compliance policies